1.1 Activity Summary

 The first goal should be to establish the scope of your data discovery project so that you can establish:

-An inventory should be prepared that itemises the repositories that will be targeted using ActiveNav Cloud, with estimates for the volume of data held, and noting whether key activities such as preparing credentials have been completed.
-This inventory can then provide a basis for the later activities of defining Data Sources and Business Units.
+A list should be prepared that itemizes the repositories that will be targeted using ActiveNav Cloud, with estimates for the volume of data held, noting whether key activities such as preparing credentials have been completed.
+This list can then provide a basis for the later activities of defining Data Sources and Business Units.

 The volume of data to be discovered will be a fundamental factor in establishing the duration of your initial data discovery phase.
-If you prepare a list of the locations that you plan to discover with ActiveNav Cloud, their location, and their approximate size you will be able to set expectations around the time required for discovery (ActiveNav Cloud support can provide details of expected performance for different data repository types).
-The size and geographic location of data repositories also provides key insights to guide deployment decisions.
+If you prepare a list of the locations that you plan to discover with ActiveNav Cloud, their location and approximate size will be able to set expectations around the time required for discovery (ActiveNav Support can provide details of expected performance for different data repository types).
+The size and geographic location of data repositories also provide key insights to guide deployment decisions.

 Finally, you should begin to consider the users within your business that will help you achieve your goals in understanding the sensitive data that is found.
 You will need to engage with key individuals for different aspects of your business, ensure they understand the reasons for the data discovery process, and set expectations for their involvement in reviewing the results of your discovery project.